pcrain/slippc/README.md

 For all functions, the *Parser* class does the job of converting the raw .slp file from UBJSON into an internal data structure in the form of the *SlippiReplay* struct.
 Per Fizzi's specifications, the parser is backwards compatibile, handling and skipping unknown events gracefully.
 For the most part, a *SlippiReplay* contains the exact same data as is stored in the .slp file: the biggest changes from the raw .slp file include 1) conversions from big-endian types (as used by the Gamecube and stored in UBJSON) to little-endian types (as used in the x86 / x86_64 architectures most modern computers run on), 2) type changes for some other variables (e.g., the Slippi version number is stored as a string rather than as 4 separate bytes), and 3) reorganization of events.

 The reorganization of events is the biggest difference between the .slp file structure and the internal *SlippiReplay* struct.
 In brief, data from the "Game Start" and "Game End" events -- as well as data from the "metadata" section of the replay file -- are combined and stored at the top level of the *SlippiReplay* struct.
 Similarly, the "Pre Frame Update" and "Post Frame Update" events at each frame are combined and stored as an array of *SlippiFrame*s for each player, which in turn are represented with the internal structure *SlippiPlayer*.
 Data that occurs in both the pre-frame and post-frame events have "\_pre" and "\_post" respectively appended to their field names within the *SlippiFrame* struct.
 Of additional note, the top-level *SlippiReplay* contains 8 slots for *SlippiPlayer*s, with slots 0-3 corresponding to ports 1-4 and slots 4-7 corresponding to the 2nd Ice Climber for ports 1-4 respectively.
 Unused slots (either empty ports for slots 0-3 or non-Icies for slots 4-7) contain undefined data.

+## Compression

+Passing the -x option to _slippc_ will compress an input .slp file specified with -i to a .zlp file. _slippc_ uses a combination of delta coding, predictive coding, event shuffling, and column shuffling to encode raw .slp files, then compresses them using LZMA compression.
+Passing the -x option to _slippc_ and a compressed .zlp file with -i will decompress the file to a normal .slp file.
+To explicitly specify an output filename, you can pass -X [outfilename].

+_slippc_ validates all compressed files by decompressing them in memory and verifying the decoded file matches the original file.
+If for whatever reason this decode fails, no .zlp file will be created.
+As an additional failsafe, _slippc_ will never delete any original files, and will refuse to overwrite existing files if there is a filename conflict.

+Compression currently works for all replays between version 1.4.0 and 3.7.0, thought it cannot and will not compress corrupt replay files.
+Typical compression rates range from 93-96% for most normal replays.

 ## JSON Output